 (d) Restrictions on communication or visitation with a victim;

-(e) Restrictions involving specific locations; and
+(e) Restrictions involving specific locations; or

-(f) Procedures for addressing incidental, inadvertent, or unavoidable contact.
+(f) Procedures for addressing inadvertent or unavoidable contact.

-(4) In identifying and analyzing victim-safety considerations, the outpatient supervisor preparing the conditional release plan should utilize available information from the Board’s file, Department of Justice victim advocate, Board staff, and the parties to inform recommendations regarding proposed conditions.
-The outpatient supervisor should avoid including victim contact information, victim location information, victim safety-planning information, or other sensitive victim information in the community evaluation, modification request, or proposed conditional release plan unless necessary to support a recommended condition or Board decision.
+(4) In determining whether to recommend a victim-safety condition, the outpatient supervisor may review information from the PSRB’s exhibit file and staff, Department of Justice victim advocate, the client’s current treatment team, or the parties to inform recommendations regarding proposed conditions.

+(5) Nothing in this rule requires or authorizes disclosure of privileged, confidential, or otherwise protected information, except as permitted by law.
+Any information shared, reviewed, or included under this rule should be limited to what is reasonably necessary to identify, explain, or support a recommended victim-safety condition.

-(5) Board staff may assist in identifying information available in the Board’s file, including prior Board orders, prior conditional release conditions, victim-notification information, procedural history, hearing records, and other information relevant to victim-safety considerations.
+(6) Board staff may assist the outpatient supervisor by identifying information available in the Board’s file when it is not contained in the exhibit file.

-(6) The Department of Justice victim advocate may provide information regarding victim-related concerns or information received through victim-centered processes.
-The outpatient supervisor responsible for preparing the conditional release plan must consider such information in relation to whether the client can be adequately controlled in the community.
-This rule does not authorize disclosure of privileged, confidential, or otherwise protected information except as permitted by law.
+(6) The Department of Justice victim advocate may provide information to the outpatient supervisor regarding victim-related concerns.
+The identification of a victim-safety consideration does not, by itself, determine whether a client can be conditionally released to the proposed placement.
+The outpatient supervisor must consider whether the victim-safety consideration can be addressed through treatment, supervision, or conditions of release.
+If so, the outpatient supervisor should recommend conditions necessary to address the consideration.

-(7) When victim-safety considerations are identified, the community evaluation or proposed conditional release plan must either:
+(7) When victim-safety considerations are identified, the conditional release plan or modification request must either:

 (a) Recommend any special conditions related to victim safety; or

-(b) State that no such special conditions are recommended and briefly explain why none are recommended.
+(b) State that no such special conditions are recommended and briefly explain why.

-(8) A victim’s request for a condition must be considered but is not controlling.
-A requested condition must be analyzed in relation to the Board’s responsibility to determine whether the client can be adequately controlled in the community with treatment, supervision, and conditions necessary to protect the public.
+(8) The Board shall determine whether to approve or deny the requested or recommended victim-safety condition. based on its evaluation of whether the client can be adequately controlled in the community with treatment, supervision, and conditions necessary to protect the public.

 PROPOSED: OAR 859-070-0027